Michael DiLeonardo

-Michael DiLeonardo (born June 18, 1955) is a former Italian-American mobster who rose to position of caporegime in the Gambino crime family.
-In the early 2000s DiLeonardo turned government witness and decided to cooperate with the FBI and managed to convict over 80 mobsters.
-He was temporarily in a witness protection program.
+Michael "Mikey Scars" DiLeonardo (born June 18, 1955) is an American former mobster who rose to the position of caporegime in the Gambino crime family.
+In the early 2000s, DiLeonardo turned government witness and decided to cooperate with the FBI, who managed to convict over 80 mobsters using his testimony.
+DiLeonardo testified a record 15 times, more than any other made Mafia member to date.

 Background

 Born in New York City, DiLeonardo grew up in Bensonhurst, Brooklyn.
 He lived there until 1998, when he moved to Eltingville, Staten Island.
 At age 10, DiLeonardo was scarred on the face by a dog attack, resulting in the nickname "Mikey Scars".
 His parents were second-generation immigrants, his father's parents immigrants from Bisacquino, Sicily.
 His mother was a seamstress and his father was a professional bowler.
 DiLeonardo had two brothers; Colombo crime family mobster Robert DiLeonardo (who was murdered July 16, 1981 on orders of Cosa Nostra, thus Michael could not retaliate) and James (Giovanni) DiLeonardo.
-DiLeonardo's grandfather, Vincenzo DiLeonardo, was a captain in the Brooklyn faction run by Salvatore D'Aquila who was the boss of bosses at that time..
+DiLeonardo's grandfather, Vincenzo DiLeonardo, was a captain in the Brooklyn faction run by Salvatore D'Aquila, who was the boss of bosses at that time.
 As a young boy, DiLeonardo met Gambino boss Carlo Gambino several times at his grandfather's house.
 DiLeonardo started running with violent street gangs as a teenager.

 In 1973, DiLeonardo graduated from New Utrecht High School in Brooklyn.
 He attended college for eighteen months, but did not graduate.
 In 1985, at age 29, DiLeonardo married Antoinette "Toni" Marie Fappiano, a cousin of Gambino underboss Frank DeCicco.
-DiLeonardo had one son with Fappiano, Michael DiLeonardo, Jr. After twelve years of marriage, DiLeonardo started an affair with Madeline Fischetti.
+DiLeonardo had one son with Fappiano, Michael DiLeonardo Jr. After twelve years of marriage, DiLeonardo started an affair with Madeline Fischetti.
 He kept Madeline in a rented apartment in Bay Ridge, Brooklyn while maintaining a home with his wife and son on Staten Island.
-DiLeonardo eventually divorced Antoinette and married Madelaine; they have a son Anthony.
+DiLeonardo eventually divorced Antoinette and married Madelaine; they have a son, Anthony.

 A wealthy man, DiLeonardo owned a mansion on Staten Island overlooking Raritan Bay.